 WA registered provider means a training provider that is a registered training provider by reason of being registered by the Council under Part 7A of the Act.

-(2) A reference in this Part to a standard forming part of the AQTF is a reference to the standard as published from time to time.
+(2) A reference in this Part to a standard forming part of the AQTF or the Standards for VET Regulators is a reference to the standard as published from time to time.

 [Regulation 7 amended in Gazette 25 Oct 2011 p.
-4509.]

-8. AQTF standards, use of by Council
+4509; 17 Dec 2013 p.
+6220.]

+8. Council to have regard to the Standards for VET Regulators

-(1) In performing its functions under Part 7A of the Act, the Council must have regard to —
+(1) In performing its functions under Part 7A of the Act, the Council must have regard to the Standards for VET Regulators.

-(a) the AQTF 2007 Standards for State and Territory Registering Bodies (published by the Commonwealth of Australia 2007); and

-(b) the AQTF 2007 Standards for State and Territory Course Accrediting Bodies (published by the Commonwealth of Australia 2007).

 (2) In performing its functions under Part 7A of the Act, the Council must apply —